toUpperCase78/intel-processors/README.md

 - For assessing `TDP` of the processors, normally **the base value** is taken.
 If base value is not avaiable in the original spec sheet, but configurable TDP-up and TDP-down frequency values are given instead, the **TDP-up** value is taken.
 - For some processors having both performance and efficiency cores/threads together, their performance-core base frequency is considered in the `Base Freq.`, if the individual base frequency is not found in the spec sheet.
-- In `Integrated Graphics` column, the name for a few processors migh appear as 'Name Unknown'.
-This means the processors has integrated graphics, but its name was not indicated in the spec sheet of the original source.
+- In `Integrated Graphics` column, the name for a few processors migh appear as `Name Unknown`.
+This means the processor has integrated graphics, but its name was not indicated in the spec sheet of the original source.
+- If there is only one type of supported memory and its related speed value, then the value is written for `Max Memory Speed (MHz)`.

 ## Analyses

-There is only one data analyses available so far, about **Intel Core Processors** (done for v1.1) which was published more than 2 years ago.
+There is only one data analysis available so far, about **Intel Core Processors** (done for v1.1) which was published more than 3 years ago.
 Anyway, you can click on the related notebook file (.ipynb) to see the details.

-_Hopefully, more analyses for the other types of processors will be included here!_
+_I'm totally aware that no other analyses have been carried out yet!
+Hopefully, more of them for up-to-date datasets will be included here in the best period possible!_

 ## Some Beneficial Infos